okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ### user.risk.change

 **Description:** This event type indicates that a user's risk level has changed.
-This event can be used to monitor risk level changes for users.
-This event is triggered when Okta determines that a user is associated with a risk context or activity.
+It can be used to monitor risk level changes for users.
+The event is triggered when Okta determines that a user is associated with a risk context or activity.

 | Key event properties  | Description                                         | Data type            | Example values |
 | --------------------- | --------------------------------------------------- | -------------------- | -------------- |